Igalia/explainers/nodes-from-rect/README.md

 ## Proposed Approach

-We propose adding a new `document.nodesFromRect()` function.
-This would take a rectangle (a [DOMRectInit](https://drafts.fxtf.org/geometry-1/#dictdef-domrectinit)) representing the area of a web page that can be queried for elements and text.
+We propose adding new `document.nodesFromRect()` and `shadowRoot.nodesFromRect()` functions.
+These would take a rectangle (a [DOMRectInit](https://drafts.fxtf.org/geometry-1/#dictdef-domrectinit)) representing the area of a web page that can be queried for elements and text.

 Note: Accepting a DOMRectInit means it can take a DOMRect, DOMRectReadOnly, or a plain object with the appropriate properties.